hablapps/pairstrading/PostPairsTrading.md

 ## A pair in the hand is worth two in the bush.

+### ADF testing

 Imagine **we selected 13 world indexes** and aimed to assess whether they are **cointegrated or not**.
 In this scenario, a crucial tool at our disposal is the Augmented Dickey-Fuller (ADF) test.

 [INSERT CODE HERE]

 ![cointegration](https://github.com/hablapps/pairstrading/blob/5-Post/tfg18.png?raw=true)

-As we may see, there are many cointegrated indices, but we will focus on NASDAQ100 and SP500 synergie.
+As we can observe, there are several cointegrated indices, but our attention will be drawn towards the **NASDAQ100 and SP500** synergy.

+Both of these indices belong to the American market and share numerous characteristics.
+They encompass American companies traded within the same market.